zalando-stups/stups-spring-oauth2-support/stups-spring-oauth2-server/README.md

 }
 ```

-Using your favourite Circuit breaker
+Using your favourite Circuit breaker (Currently Hystrix and Failsafe are supported)
 ```
     @Bean
     public ResourceServerTokenServices customResourceTokenServices() {
-        return new TokenInfoResourceServerTokenServices(tokenInfoUri, new HystrixTokenInfoRequestExecutor(tokenInfoUri));
+        return new TokenInfoResourceServerTokenServices(new HystrixTokenInfoRequestExecutor(tokenInfoUri));
     }

 ```